patclaffey/patclaffey.github.io/_posts/2015-5-6-Getting_Started_Bloging_on_GitHub.md

 6. Fix the windows hittimes bug
 7. Run the Jekyll server

+The documentation provided by GitHub at ["Using Jekyll with Pages"](https://help.github.com/articles/using-jekyll-with-pages/)

 ###Installing Ruby on a Windows PC
-The first step in installing Jekyll is to installing the Ruby programming language.
+The first step in installing Jekyll is to install the Ruby programming language.
 This is needed because Jekyll is coded in Ruby.
 Here is how I installed Ruby on my Windows desktop.